-Why do Mosquitoes Bite Me and Not Others?
+Why Mosquitoes Bite You and Not Others

 If so, we recommend you read the following article where you’ll gain some new insight from the interesting data on this subject.

 This particular insect feeds on the blood of animals and people and keeps a very busy daily agenda.
-To start out, it’s important to note that mosquitoes tend to attack during the hours at dawn and dusk.
+To start out, it’s important to note that mosquitoes tend to attack during the hours around dawn and dusk.

 It’s during these two times of day when the light of the sun is more diffused and it’s less hot outside.
 That’s when they take the opportunity to stock up on food.

-It is the females who bit you because they need proteins from blood to lay eggs.
+It is the females who bite you because they need proteins from blood to lay eggs.
 This is especially so during their main reproductive period each year.
 Mosquito larvae can develop anywhere there is standing water (ponds, pools, lakes, etc.)

 Male mosquitoes, on the other hand, feed on nectar, sap, and fruit juices.

-Visit this article: The Best Homemade Mosquito Repellents
+You might like: The Best Homemade Mosquito Repellents

 No doubt you’ve heard that annoying hum near your ear.
 This means that a mosquito is checking you out to see if you’re a worthy meal.